cmderdev/cmder/.github/issue_template.md

 <!--
   Some tips on how to write a better report:
   - Put an `x` into all the boxes [ ] relevant to your issue (correct example: [x] -- not like this: [ x] or [x ]).
-  - Any text that is between the the commment tags will get ignored, e.g.: <!-- this will NOT work -- >
+  - Any text that is between the comment tags will get ignored, e.g.: <!-- this will NOT work -- >
     You need to write your text either outside the tags, or the line below it.
   - Use the *Preview* tab to see how your issue will actually look like, before sending it.
     ⚠ If for some reason you can not see the text you just wrote, make sure you've read the instructions clearly
   - Make sure the description is worded well enough to be understood, and with as much context and examples as possible.
-  - Post a screenshot or the command the triggered the problem, if applicable.
+  - Post a screenshot or the command that triggered the problem, if applicable.
-  - Avoid using ambiguous phrases like: doesn't work, there'a problem, etc.
+  - Avoid using ambiguous phrases like: doesn't work, there's a problem, etc.
     Help us reproduce the issue by explaining what went wrong, and what did you expect to happen.
   - Please keep the ticket language to English only here.
     We can't process your issue if it's written in Russian or Chinese as we can't understand them.